 A Latin baby name meaning “beautiful, loving, lovable.”

-An English baby name and an abreviation of Amanda, meaning “worthy of being loved.”
+An English baby name and an abbreviation of Amanda, meaning “Worthy of being loved.”

 A Scottish baby name and is a diminutive form of Margaret meaning “pearl, or child of light.”

 An English baby name and from the Gaelic name Maili which is a pet form of Mary, meaning bitter.

 An English baby name and derived from the name Eleanor or from the Greek name Helen, meaning “shining light, or most beautiful woman.”

 A diminutive of Margaret, which means “little pearl”.
 It also originated from the Hebrew “margaron” meaning“pearl.”